bryanvaz/serverless-koa-typescript/README.md

 5. In a browser or Postman, go to `http://localhost:3000` to see **Hello World!**

 ## Testing
 Unit Testing is accomplished through the Jest(https://jestjs.io/) framework.
-In addition, API requests are mocked using the Supertest wrapper arround the Koa API.
+In addition, API requests are mocked using the Supertest wrapper around the Koa API.

 Run all tests with `yarn test`.